duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 This baseline refers to Nvidia's approach for behvaior cloning for autonomous vehicles.
 You can find the original paper here: [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) It is created by [Frank (Chude Qian)](mailto:frank.qian@case.edu) for his submission to AIDO3 in NeurIPS 2019.
 The submission was very successful on simulator challenge, however, it was not the best for realworld challenges.
 I have decided to opensource this submission as a baseline to inspire better results.
 A detailed description on the specific implementation for this baseline can be find on the summary poster here: [Teaching Cars to Drive Themselves](https://doi.org/10.5281/zenodo.3660134) Additional reference can also be found on the summary poster.

 ## Quickstart {#bc-quickstart status=ready}

 Clone the [baseline Behavior Cloning repository](https://github.com/duckietown/challenge-aido_LF-baseline-behavior-cloning):

     $ git clone -b master https://github.com/duckietown/challenge-aido_LF-baseline-behavior-cloning.git

     $ cd challenge-aido_LF-baseline-behavior-cloning

 The code you find is structured into 5 folders.

 1. Teach your duckiebot to drive itself in `duckieSchool`.

 2. Sift through all the logs that can be used for training using `duckieLog`.

 3. Train your model using tf.keras based model in `duickieTrainer`.

-  4. *(Optional)* Hold all previous models you generated in `duckieModels` in case you need it.
+4. _(Optional)_ Hold all previous models you generated in `duckieModels` in case you need it.

 5. Submit your submission via `duckieChallenger` folder.

 ## The duckieSchool {#bc-duckieSchool status=ready}

+In side this folder you will find two types of duckieSchool: simulator based duckieGym and real robot based duckieRoad.

+### Installing duckietown Gym {bc-duckieschool-gyminstall status=ready}

+To install duckietown Gym, please refer to the instructions [here](https://https://github.com/duckietown/gym-duckietown/tree/daffy)

+    $ git clone https://github.com/duckietown/gym-duckietown.git -b daffy
+    $ cd gym-duckietown
+    $ pip3 install -e .

+### Use joystick to drive
+Before you use the script, make sure you have the joystick connected to your computer.

+To run the script, use the following command:

+    $ python3 human.py

+The system utilizes an Xbox 360 joystick to drive around.
+Left up and down controls the speed and right stick left and right controls the velocity.
+Right trigger enables the ["DRS" mode](https://en.wikipedia.org/wiki/Drag_reduction_system) allows vehicle to drive full speed forward.
+(Note there are no angular acceleration when this mode is enabled).

+In addition, every 1500 steps in simulator, the recording will pause and playback.
+You will have the chance to review the result and decide whether to keep the log or not.
+The log are recorded into two formats: `raw_log` saves all the raw information for future re-processing, and `traning_data` saves the directly feedable log.

+### Options for joystick script

+For driving duckiebot with a joystick in a simulator, you have the following options:

+1. `--env-name`: currently the default is `None`.

+2. `--map-name`: This sets the map you choose to run.
+Currently it is set as `small_loop_cw`.

+3. `--draw-curve`: This draw the lane following curve.
+Defaultly it is set as `False`.
+However, if you are new to the system, you should familiarize yourself with enabling this option as `True`.

+4. `--draw-bbox`: This helps draw out the collision detection bounding boxes.
+Defaultly it is set as `False`.

+5. `--domain-rand`: This enables domain randomization.
+Defaultly it is set as `True`.

+6. `--playback`: This enables playback after each record section for you to inspect the log you just took.
+Defaultly it is set as `True`.

+7. `--distortion`: This enables distortion to let the view as fisheye lens.
+Defaultly it is set as `True`.

+8. `--raw_log`: This enables recording also a high resolution version of the log instead of the downsampled version.
+Defaultly it is set as `True`. **Note: if you disable this option, playback will be disabled too.**

+9. `--steps`: This sets how many steps to record once.
+Defaultly it is set as `1500`

+Additionally, some other features has been hard coded:

+1. Currently the logger only logs driving better than last state.
+It uses reward feedback on the duckietown gym for tracking the reward status.

+2. Currently the training image are stored as YUV color space, you can fix it in line 258.

+3. Currently the frame is sized as 150x200 per Nvidia's recommendation.
+This could be not the most effective resolution.

+4. Currently the logger resets if it detects you drive out of the bound.

 ## The duckieLog {#bc-duckieLog status=ready}

 ## The duckieTrainer {#bc-duckieTrainer status=ready}

 This section describes everything you need to know using the duckieChallenger.

 ### Folder structure {#bc-duckieTrainer-folder status=ready}